erf/node-resize/README.md

 2. images are resized using `sharp` to a set of configured `sizes`

-3. images are uploaded to an `AWS S3` bucket
+3. images are uploaded to an `AWS S3` bucket using streams

 4. a `json` [response](#response) with URL's and sizes is returned